nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Feb 09 2026)
+### Joke of the day (Tue Feb 10 2026)
 <!-- joke -->
->Chuck Norris insists on strongly-typed programming languages.
+>When J. Robert Oppenheimer said 'I am become death, the destroyer Of worlds', He was not referring to the atomic bomb.
+He was referring to the Chuck Norris halloween costume he was wearing.
 <!-- /joke -->

-*Last update: Mon, 09 Feb 2026 01:21:21 GMT*
+*Last update: Tue, 10 Feb 2026 01:44:25 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)